CHEAPEST ROUTE FROM Rome TO Palermo

 Those flying to Palermo could potentially find better pricing at Trapani Birgi Airport (50 mi from Palermo city center) depending on the month and departure airport.

-Trapani Birgi Airport has an average price of $513 per person and is typically the cheapest airport to fly into when visiting Palermo.
+Trapani Birgi Airport has an average price of $658 per person and is typically the cheapest airport to fly into when visiting Palermo.
 This average price does vary based on departure city.
 Try momondo’s Airport-to-Airport Pricing Tool to find the cheapest flight.

-Special restrictions during the Christmas period; between December 21 and January 6 the requirement to provide evidence of a negative COVID-19 test will be temporarily removed.
-Instead, all arrivals (regardless of nationality) must self-isolate for 14 days.
-However, traveler must still complete a self-declaration form during this time to enter Italy.
 All foreign travelers must complete a self-declaration form and present it to the authorities upon arrival.
-Travelers arriving from Belgium, France, Netherlands, Czechia, Spain, the UK and Northern Ireland must present a negative molecular or antigenic test result issued within 48 hours prior entering Italy.
+Travelers must present a negative molecular or antigenic test result issued within 48 hours prior entering Italy.
+Traveler arriving from Vatican City and San Marino are exempt from presenting a COVID-19 test result.
 Travelers wanting to visit the regions of Sardinia, Sicily, Apulia, Calabria must register on their websites before arrival and follow their travel regulations.
 Regional governments in Italy may also impose restrictions on travelers from certain foreign countries, and travelers intending to travel or return to Italy are advised to check whether any new provisions have been introduced by their region of destination.Quarantine requirements

-Travelers arriving from EU countries (except Belgium, France, Netherlands, Czechia, Spain, the UK and Northern Ireland), Schengen Area, Andorra, Monaco, San Marino and Vatican City are allowed to enter the country without having to justify their reasons for travelling and without being required to self-isolate.
-Individuals already in Italy who has been in the UK in the 14 day before December 20, must report to their local health authorities and take a Covid-19 rapid antigenic or molecular swab test.
-Travelers arriving from Australia, Canada, Georgia, Japan, New Zealand, Romania, Rwanda, South Korea, Thailand, Tunisia, and Uruguay are subject to a 14-day self-isolation.
+Travelers arriving from EU countries without a negative molecular or antigenic test result issued within 48 hours prior entering Italy are subject to temporary isolation and health surveillance.
+Travelers arriving from Australia, Japan, New Zealand, Republic of Korea, Rwanda, Singapore and Thailand are subject to a 14-day self-isolation.
 Travelers from countries not listed above are only allowed to enter for specific reasons (such as work, health or study, or absolute urgency, returning to one's home, domicile, or dwelling) and not for tourism.
-Travelers arriving from this group of countries will be required to fill in a self-declaration form specifying the reason for entering/returning to Italy and are subject to a 14-day self-isolation.If you are planning to travel to Palermo at this time, it is recommended that you stay up to date on current restrictions and follow proper safety measures while in public.
+Travelers arriving from this group of countries will be required to fill in a self-declaration form specifying the reason for entering/returning to Italy and are subject to a 14-day self-isolation.All other info